gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 chunks are plain text.

-Preventing the downgrade attacks is implemented by using at the initiator the list of offered protection solutions sent in the INIT chunk plus the selected solution received in the INIT-ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.
+Preventing the downgrade attacks is implemented by using at the initiator the list of offered protection solution sent in the INIT chunk plus the selected solution received in the INIT-ACK chunk from the responder for deriving the keys from the handshaked secrets obtained during DTLS initial handshake.